Tahini: Nutrition

-Tahini is 53% fat, 22% carbohydrates, 17% protein, and 3% water.
+Tahini is 53% fat, 22% carbohydrates, 17% protein, and 3% water (table).
 In a reference amount of 100 g, it supplies 592 calories, and is a rich source of thiamine (133% of the Daily Value, DV), several dietary minerals (25-63% DV), niacin, and folate (25-35% DV, table).
-Tahini is a moderate source (10-19% DV) of calcium and potassium.
+Tahini is a moderate source (10-19% DV) of calcium and potassium (table).

 Culinary uses

 Tahini-based sauces are common in Middle Eastern restaurants as a side dish or as a garnish, usually including lemon juice, salt, and garlic, and thinned with water.
 Hummus is made of cooked, mashed chickpeas typically blended with tahini, lemon juice and salt.
 Tahini sauce is also a popular topping for meat and vegetables in Middle Eastern cuisine.
-A sweet spread, ḥalawa ṭaḥīniyya (حلاوة طحينية "sweet tahini"), is a type of halva sweet.
+A sweet spread, ḥalawa ṭaḥīniyya ("sweet tahini"), is a type of halva sweet.
 It sometimes has mashed or sliced pistachio pieces sprinkled inside or on top.

 In many parts of the Middle East, it is spread on bread and eaten as a quick snack or breakfast.
 Alternatively, bread can be dipped into tahini sweetened by a syrup such as grape syrup, carob syrup, or date syrup; the sweetener may vary by region.